fabricius1/python-virtual-environments/README.md

 >  ```cd my_project_folder```

 3. Run the command below to create the virtual environment.
-I will call mine `.myenv` but you can name it whatever you want:
+I will call mine `.myenv`, but you can name it whatever you want:

 >  ```python -m venv .myenv```